erperejildo/myPayslips/README.md

 # myPayslips

-Small project using React, Capacitor, Ionic and Redux.
+Small project using React, Redux, Ionic, Capacitor, Vite and much more.

 ## Set up